South Pole

 ON NORTH-BIAS, CASH and BAD PHOTOS

-So why is this tour so skimpy compared to the north?
-The reasons say something about the art of mapping.
+So really--why is this tour so skimpy compared to the north?
+Sholika's just an excuse.
+The real reasons say something about the art of mapping.
 Earth cartography has historically favored the Northern Hemisphere and the poles--not only do Mercator maps exaggerate polar regions, many non-Mercator world maps, even today, don't center the equator!
 The far south gets clipped, the north, exaggerated.
-This is often interpreted as pure cultural bias, since modern cartography developed in Europe, a northerly zone; but an argument can be made that it's either land-bias (there's indisputably more land in the north) or an ecological, biomass bias; the Arctic Sea and the Gulf Stream do make the far north more fertile, populated and accessible than the far south; the climatic equator in many places really is several degrees north, and placing this in the middle makes ecological sense.
+This is often interpreted as pure cultural bias, since modern cartography developed in Europe, a northerly zone; but an argument can be made that it's either land-bias (there's indisputably more land in the north) or an ecological, biomass bias; Antarctica's ice creates foul weather making the far south colder, less fertile, populated and accessible than the north; the climatic equator in many places really is several degrees north, and placing this in the middle makes ecological sense.
 Washed-out orbital photo of the glaciated Joom Range near the South Polar Cap on Tharn, a biosphere-model resembling a warmer Mars.

 But not on Tharn.
 If anything, the biomass is a bit richer in the south; so much of the Northern Hemisphere is uplands.
 Yet I did a whole page in which you tour the Northlands, circling the pole--in far more detail than this page.
 So how did an Earth bias get transferred here?
 The immediate reason's simple: my orbital shots of the far south are terrible!
-I could invent a pseudo-explanation (a lone fly-by over the north pole but none over the south?), but the real reason is more interesting...
+I could invent a pseudo-explanation (a lone fly-by over the north pole but none over the south?), but the causes of my photo shortage are more interesting.

 Now, I could blame all this on northern bias--mapmaker's habit of putting north at the top.
 Or we can blame the World Book Encyclopedia company, which made this particular globe.
 How dare they do such a solid job!
 All the other companies make shoddy stands, easy to tear apart!
 What's with these people?
 Do they want the planet to last, or something?
 Raw scan of the South Polar Cap on Tharn, a biosphere-model resembling a warmer Mars.
 Washed-out, distortion, green bands, blurring, and a metal arm bolted to the pole all ruin the image.